 Organizations

-The founder of the Paramount Challenge Canoe, the first disable canoe association in Japan
+Founder of the Paramount Challenge Canoe, the first canoe association for people with disabilities in Japan

 Committee of Youth Hostel Association in Japan